• Skip to primary navigation

 In certain cases, the problem is due to the Graphics Card Driver being corrupted and this can be fixed by uninstalling the device driver and reinstalling it back again.

-Right-Click on the Start button and click on Device Manager.
-On Device Manager screen, expand Display Adapters entry, right-click on Graphics Driver and click on Uninstall Device option.
+1. Open Device Manager > Expand Display Adapters entry, right-click on Graphics Driver and select the Uninstall Device option.

 Uninstall Graphics Device Driver

-On the confirmation pop-up, select Attempt to Remove the driver for this device option and click on the Uninstall button.
-Once, the driver is removed, right-click on the Action tab and click on Scan for hardware changes.
+2. On the pop-up that appears, select Attempt to Remove the driver for this device option and click on the Uninstall button.

-After removing the driver, restart the computer and Windows 11/10 will automatically install the required driver.
+After removing the driver, restart the computer and Windows should automatically install the required driver.

 5. Install Updates

-Go to Settings > Updates & Security (Updates) > click on Windows Update in the left pane.
-In the right-pane, click on Check for Updates button.
+Windows 10: Go to Settings > Updates & Security > Windows Update and click on Check for Updates button in the right-pane.

 Related

-• How to Create System Image Backup in Windows 10
+• How to Check Processor Cache Memory in Windows 11/10

 Primary Sidebar